Olympialøypa

-Olympialøypa is an olympic and World Cup technical ski course in Hafjell, Norway.
+Olympialøypa is an Olympic and World Cup technical ski course in Hafjell, Norway.

 History

-It was opened in 1991 with first World Cup event for men's giant slalom and slalom.
-The course was built especially for 1994 Winter Olympics in Lillehammer for alpine skiing in technical discipline for men and women.
+Olympialøypa debuted in March 1991 with men's World Cup events in giant slalom and slalom.
+The course was built especially for the 1994 Winter Olympics in Lillehammer for alpine skiing in the technical disciplines for men and women.
+The speed events were held at Kvitfjell on its Olympiabakken course.

-The course also hosted 1995/96 and 2002/03 seasons World Cup finals in slalom and giant slalom for both men and women.
-But unlike the Olympic course in Kvitfjell regular on calendar, this one is hosting World Cup rarely.
+The course hosted the season-ending World Cup finals in 1996 and 2003 in slalom and giant slalom for both men and women.
+Unlike Kvitfjell's Olympiabakken speed course, a regular stop on the circuit, this technical course has hosted only a handful of World Cup events.